-This short video demonstrates how the audience actually listen to the radio.
+This short video demonstrates how the audience thinks when they listen to the radio.

 Notice how quickly decisions are made.

 Knowing this, how will you change your approach?
-What adjustments can you make that will cause the audience to become interested in the break?
+What adjustments can be made to cause the audience to become interested quickly?

-Doesn’t it makes sense that the best way to get more quarter-hour credit is convincing existing listeners to stay a little longer?
+Doesn’t it makes sense that the best way to get earn quarter-hour credit is convincing existing listeners to stay a little longer?
 They already like you.
 They’re already tuned in.
-Just hang onto them a couple more minutes.
+Just hang onto them for one more segment.

 This can have a dramatic ratings impact.
-In fact, it’s the most important ingredient of doubling your ratings.
+In fact, it’s the most important ingredient in my Double Your Ratings recipe.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?